-The Kinsey Institute photograph collection contains more than 48,000 inventoried images from the United States, Europe (primarily Britain, France, Germany and Italy), and Asia that date from the mid-19th century to the present.
+The Kinsey Institute photography collection contains more than 80,000 prints and negatives dating from the 1850s to the present.
+Most of these photographs were produced in the United States, Europe (Britain, France, Germany, Italy), and Asia (Japan, China).
 The collection is a valuable resource for students in Indiana University's School of Fine Arts as well as for scholars from around the world.

 Within the Institute's holdings are several important special collections:

-The collection also contains representative works of fine art and commercial photographers, such as Irving Penn, Arnold Newman, Douglass Kirkland, Clarence J. Laughlin, Andre de Dienes, John Alexander Scott Coutts, Al Urban, Judy Dater, Rick Castro, Leanne Schmidt, Sam Wang and Joel-Peter Witkin.
+The collection contains representative works of numerous fine art photographers, including Irving Penn, Arnold Newman, Robert Mapplethorpe, Jerry Uelsmann, Herb Ritts, Ralph Gibson, Clarence J. Laughlin, Naomi Harris, Barbara Nitke, Mariette Pathy Allen, Al Urban, Judy Dater, Rick Castro, Laura Aguilar, Len Prince, Dianora Niccolini, Sam Wang, and Joel-Peter Witkin.

 Documentary Photography Collection

 The bulk of the collection contains photographs both by anonymous and named photographers and studios, as well as by amateur photographers, that serve to document artistic and popular representations of the human body and of variant sexual behaviors.